Army ROTC Green to Gold Program

 Green to Gold Non-Scholarship Option

 The Green to Gold two-year non-scholarship option is available to soldiers who have completed two years of college, and who can complete their college degree requirements in two years.
 Benefits for Green to Gold Non-scholarship Cadets.
 A monthly stipend of up to $500 for up to 10 months each school year.
 Pay for attending the ROTC Advanced Camp between the junior and senior years of college.
-If qualified, Montgomery G. I. Bill can still be used for other programs.
+If qualified, the Montgomery GI Bill can still be used for other programs.
 Non-scholarship Green to Gold members can also participate in the Simultaneous Membership Program (SMP).
 As SMPs, cadets are members of either a drilling Reserve or Guard unit, while in ROTC.
 SMPs are entitled to Reserve Component pay of E-5 under this program.
 In addition to the financial incentives, soldiers receive additional benefits as ROTC cadets.
 These benefits include leadership training, responsibility and practical experience mentorship of the PMS/APMS Cadre, and the opportunity to attend Army schools (Airborne, Air Assault, etc.).